Interacting Generalized Chaplygin-Jacobi gas: Thermodynamics approach: Thermodynamics behavior of the interacting scenario

 In order to study the thermodynamic scenario of this cosmological model, we write equations (\ref{eq:densmat}) and (\ref{eq:densgcj}) in the following form

 where we have defined the effective parameter state for each component as follows

-where the matter sector obeys a cold dark matter EoS, i.e., a pressureless fluid.
+where the matter component satisfies a cold dark matter equation of state, that is, it behaves as a pressureless fluid whose effective description exhibits a dynamical evolution \cite{M_B_Gavela_2009}.
 On the other hand, the pressure for dark energy is given as (\ref{eq:prro2}).
 Notice that we will obtain deviations from the standard case for cold dark matter due to the presence of the interaction term, $Q$.
 For $Q=0$, the parameter state of the dark matter sector is zero, and the barotropic case is recovered for dark energy $\omega_{x}=p_{x}/\rho_{x}$.
+In Fig. (\ref{fig:gamma_x}), we present the evolution of $\gamma_{x}\equiv 1+\omega_{x}$ for various choices of the model parameters.\\

 The conservation equations given in the form (\ref{eq:ceffm}) and (\ref{eq:ceffx}) allow us to implement the effective temperature method developed in \cite{Cardenas_2019} for interacting fluids, which generalizes the single fluid description provided in Ref. \cite{maartens1996causalthermodynamicsrelativity}, yielding the following

 for the temperature of both components of the dark sector, where $i=m,x$ and the change of variable from cosmic time to redshift, adopting the usual transformation $(1+z)=a(t)^{-1}$ was considered.
 Taking into account $Q = 3 H b^2 \rho_x$ and inserting equations (\ref{eq:effm}) and (\ref{eq:effx}), we solve the integral (\ref{eq:temps}) numerically for the temperatures of both sectors using the energy densities obtained before.
 From now on, we will consider the same values as those in the previous section for the parameters of the model.
 We show the behavior of the temperatures in the plot (\ref{fig:temps}) in terms of the cosmological redshift.
 The upper panel corresponds to the dark matter sector, and the lower panel corresponds to dark energy.
 Notice that both temperatures are positive, which is a signal of stability for thermodynamic systems and exhibit the typical behavior described in the interaction scheme.
 Additionally, because of the existence of energy interchange between the components, the temperature of the dark energy sector deviates from the value of zero, which is the value predicted by the standard cosmological scenario for dark energy.
 However, as stated by the third law of thermodynamics, this temperature value is not physically reachable \cite{callen2006thermodynamics}.
 In some sense, the temperature of the dark energy sector becomes relevant as dark energy becomes dominant in cosmic evolution.
 Additionally, for the dark matter sector, the behavior of the temperature differs from the constant value predicted by the standard scenario.\\